bookshelfdave/erln8/README.md

 ```
 erln8 --quickstart
 ```

+Depending on your system, it could take quite awhile to download the OTP Git repository and build Erlang.
+It might be a nice time to get a beer/coffee/tea/Tab.

 **Note**: there aren't any options passed to the `configure` script during build when  --quickstart is used.
 On OSX, this defaults to a measly 32-bits install.